Castle Rock Mouse Control

-Unfortunately, mice that have easy access to your home can simply forage outside for food then return to their nest in your home.
+Unfortunately, mice with easy access to your home can simply forage outside for food and then return to their nest.
 This means sanitation won’t eliminate a mouse infestation.
 Although, sanitation can prevent future mouse infestations and slow down the progression of existing infestations.

 Mouse-proofing involves eliminating all entry points through which mice can enter your home or commercial property.
 The process also involves sealing places where food is stored so that mice who do make it in won’t be able to access it.

 To mouse-proof a home, we suggest sealing any openings large than ¼ inches using steel wool mixed with a caulking compound.
 Adding a patching material can ensure that the surface is smooth, preventing mice from pulling it out or chewing through it.
-We also recommend sealing cracks and openings in your foundation, as well as gaps around water pipes, vents, and utilities.
+We also recommend sealing cracks and openings in your foundation and gaps around water pipes, vents, and utilities.

 People have been removing mice using traps for centuries.
 While the technology has advanced significantly, using mouse traps has remained relatively simple.
 Traps are great because they don’t rely on inherently hazardous poisons.
 They also force users to dispose of the mouse, so you won’t have to worry about them dying behind your walls and creating a heinous stench.